zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 ## 5. Conclusion

-A custom Vulkan build of `llama.cpp` enables cooperative-matrix support absent in LM Studio’s packaged runtimes.
+A local Vulkan build of `llama.cpp` enables cooperative-matrix support absent in LM Studio’s packaged runtimes.
 On Strix Halo, this translates into a measurable throughput gain: from ~30 t/s to 45–49 t/s—an uplift of 50–63%.

 The improvement is not just incremental—it directly reflects hardware capabilities that LM Studio does not expose yet.
 GPT-5’s projected ~67% uplift proved directionally correct, with benchmarks and real-world performance landing only slightly lower.